 S/MIME is based on the Cryptographic Message Syntax for secure objects (CMS) [RFC5652].
-CMS is defined using Abstract Syntax Notation 1 (ASN.1) and traditionally encoded using the ASN.1 Distinguished Encoding Rules (DER), which define a binary encoding of the protected message and associated parameters [X.680][X.690].
-In recent years, usage of ASN.1 has decreased (along with other binary encodings for general objects), while more applications have come to rely on text-based formats such as the Extensible Markup Language (XML) or the JavaScript Object Notation (JSON) [XML][RFC4627].
+CMS is defined using Abstract Syntax Notation 1 (ASN.1) and traditionally encoded using the ASN.1 Distinguished Encoding Rules (DER), which define a binary encoding of the protected message and associated parameters [ITU.X690.1994].
+In recent years, usage of ASN.1 has decreased (along with other binary encodings for general objects), while more applications have come to rely on text-based formats such as the Extensible Markup Language (XML) or the JavaScript Object Notation (JSON) [W3C.REC-xml-1998][RFC4627].

 Many current applications thus have much more robust support for processing objects in these text-based formats than ASN.1 objects; indeed, many lack the ability to process ASN.1 objects at all.
 To simplify the addition of object-based security features to these applications, the IETF JSON Object Signing and Encryption (JOSE) working group has been chartered to develop a secure object format based on JSON.
-While the basic requirements for this object format are straightforward -- namely, confidentiality and integrity mechanisms, encoded in JSON -- early discussions in the working group indicated that many applications hoping to use the formats define in
+While the basic requirements for this object format are straightforward -- namely, confidentiality and integrity mechanisms, encoded in JSON -- early discussions in the working group indicated that many applications hoping to use the formats define in JOSE have additional requirements.
+This document summarizes the use cases for JOSE envisioned by those applications and the resulting requirements for security mechanisms and object encoding.